How to find your life’s calling

 “Our exact genetic makeup has never happened before and will never be repeated.
 This uniqueness is revealed to us through the preferences we innately feel for particular activities or subjects of study.
 Such inclinations can be toward music or mathematics, certain sports or games, solving puzzle-like problems, tinkering and building, or playing with words.” – Robert Greene, Mastery

 Our genetics give us unique inclinations and interests, and analyzing them is the key to finding your calling.
+Greene describes inclinations as an inner force that guides you towards your vocation:

 “In childhood this force was clear to you.
 It directed you toward activities and subjects that fit your natural inclinations, that sparked a curiosity that was deep and primal.” – Robert Greene, Mastery